user12043/JPomoTimer/README.md

 type `mvn clean package` to build the project
 Run the jar file created in `target/` folder.

-> If you want to customize icon and alert sound, copy the rest folder to the application directory and change the files.
+> If you want to customize icon and alert sound, copy the `res` folder to the application directory and change the files.